waipingng/ML-course-pj1-fork/readme.md

 # Appendix
 The Appendix Folder includes result of prediction using our best performed models.
 - In `regression_prediction.ipynb` we use the 2020's data to train the OLS prediction model.
 Using 2021's income data plays a role to prove our model can be used in prediction.
 - The result of OLS regreesion prediction model is in the cleaned _data folder, named `pred_future_data.csv`.
-The predicted mortality mght be overestimte since we only use 2021's income data for prediction but actually 2020's mortality may more in moraml year because the Covid-19 period.
+The predicted mortality mght be overestimte since we only use 2021's income data for prediction but actually 2020's mortality may more in noraml year because the Covid-19 period.